 Mao Shan Wang Old Tree

 The Musang King durian, also known as Mao Shan Wang, is one of the most highly sought-after durians in Singapore.
-The reason for its high demand is thanks to the complex flavour embedded inside this fruit.
+Its high demand is due to the complex flavor embedded inside this fruit.

 On your first bite of the Musang King, you’ll be hit with a rich, creamy, and sweet taste.
 This is then accompanied by a slightly bitter taste that’ll leave you wanting more.
 The Musang King is also less bitter than our Mao Shan Wang Old Tree durian.
 In the durian market, the price of Musang King can range from $16/kg to $21/kg depending on its origin, quality, seller, and demand.

-The Golden Phoenix durian, also known as Jin Feng, is a pale yellow-white durian.
+The Golden Phoenix durian, or Jin Feng, is a pale yellow-white durian.
 The seeds of this durian variant are smaller than most white-fleshed durian.
-Surprisingly, it has a strong, complex taste embedded in its dry and thick flesh, giving you a mild alcoholic flavour that soaks in your mouth.
+Surprisingly, it has a strong, complex taste embedded in its dry and thick flesh, giving you a mild alcoholic flavor that soaks in your mouth.

-Given that this durian variant has small seeds, the amount of flesh you get from the Golden Phoenix will certainly be worth the price.
-Depending on its origin, quality, seller, and demand, the Golden Phoenix durian price can range from $22/kg to $24/kg.
+Given that this durian variant has tiny seeds, the amount of flesh you get from the Golden Phoenix will undoubtedly be worth the price.
+The Golden Phoenix durian price can range from $22/kg to $24/kg depending on its origin, quality, seller, and demand.

 The Black Gold durian is the enhanced and more premium version of the Mao Shan Wang durian.
 This durian variant tastes bittersweet and has grey veins spread throughout the flesh.
 Along with its creamy and thick texture that many durian lovers adore, the intense bitterness is something that they can handle.

-Like any other things that are of premium quality, you can expect the Black Gold price to range much higher than other durian variants.
+Like any other premium quality item, you can expect the Black Gold price to range much higher than other durian variants.
 In the market, the price of Black Gold durian can fetch up to $27/kg depending on its origin, quality, seller, and demand.

 Considered a regular durian variant, you can expect the D13 durian price to range much lower than the mentioned durian types.
 Depending on its origin, quality, seller, and demand, the price of D13 durian can range from $16/kg to $18/kg.